 Republic Wireless Plans

 Ok, I am sure this is the information that you are looking for.
 How much does Republic Wireless cost?
-Well, now I am going to go over their plans.
-These plans are based on you having the Moto X phone.
+Well, now I am going to go over their plans or plan for that matter.

 They did just roll out sweeping changes to their plans.
 They are on what they call Republic Wireless 2.0.
 The 1.0 plans are below and you can only get them if you’re already a Republic Wireless customer.
 Sorry to those who aren’t yet, but you can no longer get the $5 plan.
 They start at $10 for just cell and text and free Wifi data.